Leafwing-Studios/asm-docs/docs/overview/mechanics.md

 1. Explore to find a useful new place
 2. Connect that useful new place to your existing base
 3. Automate sustainable resource extraction in that useful new place
-4. Spend resources to breed new forms or improve existing ones to improve resource extraction
+4. Spend resources to breed new strains or improve existing ones

 ## What are this game's unique gameplay propositions?
 - you must design for robustness and graceful failure
 - you must ensure that resource use is sustainable by adapting to the local environment
-- you must gently coax your orgamisms to do what you need through the use of signals, rather than relying on perfectly reliable robots
+- you must gently coax your orgamisms to do what you need through the use of signals, rather than using perfectly reliable robots
+- you can create wildly diverse custom organisms through breeding

 ## What does the game sacrifice and why?
 - fine-grained control, to force players to design for robustness and scalable attention
 - fair combat, to encourage dominance by resource superiority
 - easily balanced units and structures that are defined a priori, to encourage customization and sell the theme
-- fully 3D gameplay environments, for ease of visulization and interactions (as well as performance reasons)
+- fully 3D gameplay environments, for ease of visualization and interactions (as well as performance reasons)
 - shiny realistic graphics, for performance and budget reasons
 - tightly balanced highly reliable optimization puzzles, to encourage building for resilience
 - a player avatar in the game, to sell the theme and to prevent issues with boring travel time